gruntwork-io/docs/docs/2.0/reference/pipelines/configurations-as-code/index.md

 }
 ```

-Placing this configuration in a `gruntwork.hcl` file in the same directory as a `terragrunt.hcl` file will cause Pipelines to assume the `role-to-assume-for-plans` role in the AWS account with ID `an-aws-account-id` when running Terragrunt plan commands, using [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to authenticate to AWS and assume that role.
+Placing this configuration in a `gruntwork.hcl` file within the same directory as a `terragrunt.hcl` file directs Pipelines to assume the `role-to-assume-for-plans` role in the AWS account with the ID `an-aws-account-id` when executing Terragrunt plan commands.
+The authentication process leverages [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to securely connect to AWS and assume the specified role.

-In most circumstances, the same role would be assumed by multiple Terragrunt units of configuration within a repository (e.g. all units within a given directory configure resources for the same AWS account).
-In this situation, it would be more convenient to set the AWS authentication at the environment level by declaring an `environment` block in one of the `.hcl` files in the `.gruntwork` directory at the root of the repository, and declaring the AWS authentication configuration there.
+Multiple Terragrunt units within a repository will assume the same AWS role.
+For instance, all units within a specific directory may provision resources for the same AWS account.
+Configuring AWS authentication at the environment level is more efficient in these cases.
+You can do this by defining an `environment` block within one of the `.hcl` files in the `.gruntwork` directory at the repository root and specifying the AWS authentication configuration.

 e.g.